open/close all folders

 - Even though Earl is in the straight and narrow, he has done some bad things in the pantheon, by accident.
 Like accidently crashing the Batmobile and using Uncle Scrooge's lucky dime to buy a can of soda.
 He always makes it right in the end however.

-Omar Little, God of Karmic Thieves and Justified Criminals (The King, The Terror)
+Omar Devone Little, God of Karmic Thieves and Justified Criminals (The King, The Terror)

 - Symbols: His Badass Longcoat, his shotgun, and a bag of stolen loot.

-- Alignment: True Neutral, sometimes edging towards Chaotic Good or Chaotic Neutral
+- Alignment: True Neutral, sometimes edging toward Chaotic Neutral or Chaotic Good

 - Portfolio: Determinator, Karmic Thief, Gayngsters, Did You Just Flip Off Cthulhu? (the man steals exclusively from drug dealers and crime syndicates) being feared by those who usually inspire fear themselves, tough guys who don't swear, being very protective of his grandmother but too ashamed to tell her of what he's really doing.

 - Domains: Trickery, Luck, Honor, Community

 - Allies: Carmen Sandiego, Jack Sparrow, Aladdin, Sly Cooper